 We usually suggest splitting the mix into the following groups of instruments:

 All the Other Instruments

-Of course, every song is unique, so the stems my change according to the arrangement of the song.
+Of course, every song is unique, so the stems might change according to the arrangement of the song.

-Remove any limiters from the master bus: the limiter reduces the number of options the Mastering Engineer has to manipulate the sound.
+Remove any limiters from the master bus: the limiter reduces the number of options the mastering engineer has to manipulate the sound.

-Leave some headroom: Someone recommends 3 dBFS some other 6 or 10 dBFS.The truth is that if you are mixing at least at 24bit, just make sure that your master bus doesn't clip.
-The mastering engineer will be able to adjust the levels according to the gain structure of his/her setup.
+Leave some headroom: Someone recommend peaking at -3 dBFS, some others at -6 or -10 dBFS.The truth is that if you are mixing at least at 24bit (and all the DAWs today do), just make sure you don't hit the 0dBFS (digital distortion) on the master buss.
+The mastering engineer will be able to gain stage the song according to the mastering chain.

 Synch all the stems together: before exporting the stems make sure to select the whole length of the song.
 In other words, you want all the stems to start at the same point (bar 0) even if a group of instruments doesn't start to play at the beginning of the song.
 This ensures that all the stems are synched together.